Gina Cody Research Chair in Computer Science

 How to apply

-Applications must include a cover letter clearly identifying the title and position code (18_C_CSSE_M), detailed curriculum vitae, teaching and research statements, and names of four referees.
-Electronic applications should be submitted by January 15, 2020 and will be reviewed on an ongoing basis until a suitable candidate has been identified.
+Applications must include a cover letter clearly identifying the title and position code (18_C_CSSE_M), a detailed curriculum vitae, teaching and research statements, and the names and contact information of four referees.
+Electronic applications should be submitted by December 31, 2021 and will be reviewed on an ongoing basis until a suitable candidate has been identified.
 Only short-listed applicants are notified.
-The appointment is expected to commence in July 2020 or shortly thereafter.
+The appointment is expected to commence on August 1, 2022 or shortly thereafter.

-As part of this commitment to providing our students with the dynamic, innovative, and inclusive educational environment of a Next‐Generation University, we require all applicants to articulate in their cover letter how their professional experiences and expertise have prepared them to conduct innovative research and to teach in ways that are relevant for a diverse, multicultural contemporary Canadian society.
+Concordia University is strongly committed to building a diverse, equitable, and inclusive community, and recognizes the importance of inclusion in achieving excellence in teaching and research.
+As part of this commitment to providing our students with the dynamic, innovative, and inclusive educational environment of a Next‐Generation University, we require all applicants to articulate in their cover letter how their background, as well as lived and professional experiences and expertise have prepared them to teach in ways that are relevant for a diverse, multicultural contemporary Canadian society.

 These ongoing or anticipated examples can include but are not limited to: